apache/parquet-format/LogicalTypes.md

 implied by the `int32` and `int64` primitive types if no other annotation is present and should be considered optional.

-The sort order used for signed integer types must be `SIGNED`.
+The sort order used for signed integer types is `SIGNED`.

 ### Unsigned Integers